 You can take a preparation course in case you want to take your preparation to the next level.
 These in-person driving lessons are an opportunity to train with an instructor.
 The cost for that course is between $500 and $800.

-Book Road test in Ontario (G Road Test)
+How to book road test in Ontario (G Road Test)?

 After you’ve had your G2 for at least 12 months, it’s time to sign up for your G driving test.

 Book Road Test in Ontario is similar to other assessments.
 To sign up for the G road test, you’ll need to provide information about when and where you’d like to take the test.